ericrenone/The-Dirac-Boundary-Programme/README.md

 Atiyah, M. F. and Singer, I. M. The Index of Elliptic Operators I–V. *Annals of Mathematics* 87 (1968) and following.

-Atiyah, M. F. *Paul Dirac: The Man and his Work.* Cambridge University Press, 1998.

 Bakry, D. and Émery, M. Diffusions hypercontractives. *Séminaire de Probabilités XIX*, 1985.

 Dirac, P. A. M. The Quantum Theory of the Electron. *Proceedings of the Royal Society A* 117, 610–624, 1928.

 Kakutani, S. A Generalization of Brouwer's Fixed Point Theorem. *Duke Mathematical Journal* 8, 457–459, 1941.

-Nash, J. F. Equilibrium points in n-person games. *Proceedings of the National Academy of Sciences USA* 36, 48–49, 1950.

 Schechter, J. and Valle, J. W. F. Neutrinoless double-β decay in SU(2)×U(1) theories. *Physical Review D* 25, 2951, 1982.